Wall Street drifts higher after upbeat U.S. business surveys

 Technology .SPLRCT, consumer discretionary .SPLRCD and industrials .SPLRCI were the only major S&P sectors in positive territory.

-Apple Inc AAPL.O gained another 3.9%, rising for the fourth straight day.
+Apple Inc AAPL.O gained 4% as its market value continued to swell after the most valuable publicly listed company in the world crossed the $2 trillion milestone this week.

-Deere & Co DE.N rose 5% after the world's largest farm equipment maker revised up its full-year earnings forecast.
+Tesla shares TSLA.O also added another 4.1% after surging past the $2,000 mark on Thursday for the first time and extending its rally ahead of an upcoming share split.

-Tesla's shares TSLA.O added another 2.6% after surging past the $2,000 mark on Thursday for the first time and extending its rally ahead of an upcoming share split.
+Deere & Co DE.N rose 5.4% after the world's largest farm equipment maker raised its full-year earnings forecast.

-Declining issues outnumbered advancers for a 2.57-to-1 ratio on the NYSE and for a 2.69-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.38-to-1 ratio on the NYSE and for a 2.35-to-1 ratio on the Nasdaq.

-(Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Maju Samuel)
+(Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Maju Samuel and Anil D'Silva)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6749 1130; Twitter: https://twitter.com/medhasinghs))